4PointSolutions/FormsFeeder/formsfeeder.server/INVOKING.md

 ## Client REST API

 Calling FormFeeder directly using REST calls is another alternative.
 The REST interface can be utilized by client applications that cannot use the Client API library (for instance, because they are not written in Java).
-The details of the REST API are detailed here (link to be added later).
+The details of the [REST API are detailed here](REST_INTERFACE.md).

 ## Client Command Line